Tongkang Pechah

 Tongkang Pechah (Jawi: توڠكڠ ڤچه, 中江) is a small town in Batu Pahat District, Johor, Malaysia.
 Its name was taken from the bauxite ore tongkang which sunk in Sungai Simpang Kiri (nearby the bridge which connected Batu Pahat and Tongkang Pechah).

 Geography

 The town spans over an area of 6.6 km^{2}.

 Economy

-This small town is occupied with manufacturing factories in 1990s, including fabric factories and biscuit factories.
+This small town is occupied with manufacturing factories in the 1990s, including fabric factories and biscuit factories.
 Well-known biscuit factories (Hup Seng, Munchy's and Hwa Tai) are located in this small town.